Finaxys/copilot-clean-code-tutorial/README.md

 2. assertThat actualResponse body is equal to expectedProduct test method name should be should_invoke_product_service_to_find_product_by_id

-use Mockito to mock method PurchaseService, do not use @Mock or @InjectMock PurchaseService must be injected in PurchaseController by constructor purchaseService and purchaseController variables must be final test class and test method must be of scope package
+use Mockito to mock method ProductService, do not use @Mock or @InjectMock user AssertJ to compare actual and expected response do not use setUp method
+ProductService must be injected in ProductController by constructor productService and productController variables must be final test class and test method must be of scope package
 ```